anon-blue/anon.blue/README.txt

                                                                          aaaaaaa
 aaaaaaaaaaaaaaaaaaaaaaaaaaaaashedonealreadydonehadhersesaaaaaaaaaaaaaaaaaaaaaaaa
-aaaaaastroyer   kilerererereI will be the next great biophsysicist in the world, everyone will remember me and yes when I get the Nobel I will mention this very nfdfsdfdsfsdfsdfsdfsfdsfsdfdsfsdfsdfsdfsdfsdfdsfsdfsdfsdfon this thing?
+aaaaaastroyer   kilerererereI will be the next great biophsysicist in the world, eveI     want    to     die    es when I get the Nobel I will mention this very nfdfsdfdsfsdfsdfsdfsfdsfsdfdsfsdfsdfsdfsdfsdfdsfsdfsdfsdfon this thing?
                                                                                f
 ]]]  I'm not sure wgat to say...
 Damnit *what to say*                asdfasdasdk